Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 If you have access to a 120Hz (or higher!) macos desktop with Xcode on Apple Silicon, and you have the spare machine and human cycles to build and run some tests, your results would be welcome!

 In that table I'm looking for the largest resolution that runs stably at the device's max desktop refresh rate.
-In order to tell that the observer (you) should watch a full timeline sequence which takes approx 166 seconds from start to finish, and watch out for frame defects -- tearing or garbled frames.
+In order to tell that the observer (you) should run a full timeline sequence which takes approx 166 seconds from start to finish, and watch for performance warnings in the terminal output.
 If none are observed, then the test is considered a success, and we can peg that in the table.

 Controlling the resolution and refresh rate is done via CLI option -screen, and the test duration via CLI option -frames, so a test run looks like this: